 Mason Filippi scored a fourth win of the TC America season in the Veloster N TCR in his second weekend in the series as part of the Copeland Motorsports team.
 Filippi set the fastest lap in qualifying for the Rose Cup Races meeting at Portland International Raceway (July 12-14) and dominated the first race of the weekend for victory.
 In Race 2 he added a third-place to his podium tally but was ultimately frustrated.
 While the Veloster N TCR obviously had the pace to challenge for the lead, the race was marred by a long Safety Car period, and eventually a red flag that sadly limited the opportunities for him to move up the order.

 Simone Tempestini continued his dominant form in the Romanian national championship in taking a third win of the season at Raliul Harghitei (July 12-13).
 Driving an i20 R5 prepared by the Friulmotor team he and co-driver Sergiu Itu won all but one stage on the two-day event to take victory with a margin of well over a minute.
 In a second i20 R5 on the rally Hungarian Zsolt Marozsi finished seventh overall.

 Overall victory for i20 R5 crew in latest Dutch event

-By taking overall victory on the GTC Rally (July 12-13) in his native Netherlands Bob de Jong added to his string of strong 2019 results.
+By taking overall victory on the GTC Rally (July 12-13) in his native country the Netherlands, Bob de Jong added to his string of strong 2019 results.
 The win, which he achieved with nearly three minutes in hand over his nearest rival, came at the end of an event where de Jong was only outside of the top three times once on the fifteen stages.
-Following on from his national series win to start the season, and second in his previous outing, the result kept him at the top of the national series.
+Following on from his national series win to start the season, and second in his previous outing, the result kept him at the top of the national series

 The weekend featured a total of three i20 R5 crews.
 Antoine Biesheuvel and co-driver Saskia Bleijenberg joined de Jong in the top ten, finishing eighth overall.